joachimcanete/Hash-Tables/README.md

 * Big O Notation
 * Linked Lists

+## Homework Instructions

+Complete the activity as outlined below.
+When you are finished, submit an an issue answering the exit ticket questions to summarize your learning on this topic!

+Unless otherwise stated, homework is due by 10:00 am ET the next morning.

 ## Activity

 There are three components to this lesson, in the following order: